ePages-de/epages-docs/_posts/2016/2016-06-01-hr-backend.md

 We have our daily standup at 11:00.
 If there are no other meetings planned, I continue my work until lunch time.
-Usually, we order something, since there are no good restaurants around.

 In the afternoon, I work on Talisma tickets and normally finish work at around 16:00.